 We're on a buzzzzz this September celebrating Bee Awareness month!

-Did you know that 41 different species of bee are found in Aotearoa, and 28 of those species are native to New Zealand!
-Our native bees are pollinators, and while they aren't suitable as honey bees, they are responsible for pollinating many of our native plants.
+Did you know that 41 different species of bee are found in Aotearoa, and 28 of those species are endemic to New Zealand!
+Our indigenous bees are pollinators, and while they aren't suitable as honey bees, they are responsible for pollinating many of our native plants.

 - Try to avoid spraying your garden.
 If you do spray, ensure you use a non-toxic, bee-friendly product at sunset when bees have gone to bed.

 - Plant bee-friendly plants in your garden such as rewarewa, pohutukawa, NZ jasmine, wild flowers, sage and basil - just to name a few!

 - Bees need fresh water to drink and you can help by creating a bee bath for them to use.
 Set up a shallow dish in your garden with fresh water and add some smalls rocks to the dish to create a place for bees to land while they drink.